sthasmn/ssLipGen/README.md

 mfa model download acoustic japanese_mfa mfa model download dictionary japanese_mfa
 ```
+After diwnload is finished, copy them to project's MFA folder.
 Note: You can change japanese_mfa to other languages supported by MFA (e.g., english_us_arpa).
 However, this pipeline has only been confirmed for Japanese.

 ### 5. Install Python packages: